-If your child shows signs of illness (fever, vomiting, diarrhea, green discharge from nose, pinkeye) or shows signs of having a communicable disease, you MUST KEEP THE CHILD HOME so the illness is not spread among other children, parents and teachers.
+If your child shows any signs of illness (including but not limited to fever, vomiting, diarrhea, cough, runny nose, pinkeye) or shows signs of having a communicable disease, you MUST KEEP THE CHILD HOME so the illness is not spread among other children, parents and teachers.
 Please inform the teachers of the details.

 If your child has a contagious childhood disease such as Chicken Pox or Fifth Disease, you MUST inform the teachers.
-Should a number of children have the same contagious disease the Ministry requires that Notitnghill post details of the outbreak.
-This information will be posted, in an anonymous manner, on the door of each classroom.
+Should a number of children have the same contagious disease the Ministry requires that Nottinghill post details of the outbreak.
+This information will be shared, in an anonymous manner, with the families.